“THE LONG, TUBULAR, INKY-BLACK RAZOR CLAMS ARE KNOWN IN SCOTLAND AS ‘SPOOTS’ DUE TO THEIR SPOUT-LIKE APPEARANCE.”

-These pretty, marble-shelled clams at Furness Fish and Game come to the Market fresh from Cornwall.
+These pretty, marble-shelled clams at Furness Fish Markets come to the Market fresh from Cornwall.
 They’re the perfect all-rounder, being medium in size and somewhere between meaty cherrystones and sweet littlenecks in flavour.
 Given their propensity for quick-cooking, they’re great for spaghetti vongole, cooked simply with, garlic, white wine, black pepper and a glug of good olive oil.

 These smooth shelled, polished-looking bivalves (‘vernis’ being French for ‘varnish’) are among the largest clams available at the Market.
-At Furness Fish and Game, they are sourced from the south of France, and they’re said to be a favourite among customers.
+At Furness Fish Markets, they are sourced from the south of France, and they’re said to be a favourite among customers.
 On the pricier side, but well worth it for their superlative taste and texture.
 Four between two people should be plenty.

 Part of the hard shell family along with cherrystones and teeny-tiny littleneck clams, these bivalve molluscs are mildly sweet in flavour.
-Hand-picked by the fishermen at Poole Harbour in Dorset and brought to Shellseekers Fish and Game, strict regulations in terms of minimum size and acceptable fishing methods make these tasty shellfish a good sustainable option.
+Hand-picked by the fishermen at Poole Harbour in Dorset and brought to Shellseekers Fish & Game, strict regulations in terms of minimum size and acceptable fishing methods make these tasty shellfish a good sustainable option.